MatinAniss/gpui-book/src/styling/element.md

 ## Element

-Any element that implements the `Styled` trait allows its styles to be modifed through the `.style()` function or with the utility CSS-like styling functions.
+Any element that implements the `Styled` trait allows its styles to be modified through the `.style()` function or with the utility CSS-like styling functions.

 ### Align Content